tanuj1011/EXP-3-B-Automatic-street-light-systems-using-LDR-sensor/README.md

 o	The middle point (between LDR and resistor) connects to the Arduino analog input pin.

 ### Step 4: Write the Arduino Code
 •	Code Editor: Click on the "Code" button at the top of the Tinkercad workspace to open the code editor.
 •	Set the Coding Mode: Ensure the editor is in "Text" mode to write your code in C/C++.
-•	Enter the Code: Write the following code from the photoresistor
+•	Enter the Code: Write the following code from the photoresistor.

 ### Step 5: Simulate the Circuit
 •	Start Simulation: Click the "Start Simulation" button at the top of the workspace to run the circuit and code.
 •	Monitor Output: Open the serial monitor by clicking the "Serial Monitor" button to view the temperature readings in both Celsius and Fahrenheit.